1.0 Introduction

 The percentage of your on-premises assets that are quantum safe.

-Total number of vulnerable keys out of the overall on-premises keys.
+Total number of Vulnerable keys out of the overall on-premises keys.

-Total number of vulnerable resources out of the overall on-premises resources.
+Total number of Vulnerable resources out of the overall on-premises resources.

 NOTE